LinkedIn SOP

 2. Click on their profile icon (top right) and go to Settings & Privacy.

-3. Navigate to Sign-in & Security → Two-Step Verification.
+3. Navigate to Sign-in & Security, then Two-Step Verification.

 4. Click Turn On and select Authenticator App (Do NOT choose Email, SMS, or Mobile App "Tap Yes").